 In his table talk, Coleridge noted that all men (…) are born either Platonists or Aristotelians.
 There are similarly, in all times and places, definite types of temperament displaying consistency of conformation.
 The literary or artistic expression of such temperaments has properly the same validity as has the philosophizing of the Idealist and the Realist.

-In his 1943 PhD thesis and 1945 ‘Ancient Quarrel in Modern America’, McLuhan went on to develop the notion further that there were “definite types of temperament displaying consistency of conformation” in human experience “in all times and places”.
+In his 1943 PhD thesis and 1944 lecture (published in 1946) ‘Ancient Quarrel in Modern America’, McLuhan went on to develop the notion further that there were “definite types of temperament displaying consistency of conformation” in human experience “in all times and places”.
 This implicated the conclusions that the ancients “were no different from men today”; that they were “just as imaginative — as sensitive”; that “there hasn’t been any advance in the things that count”; that “it was all there with Plato — with Christ”.

 Later in Who Has Seen the Wind, Hislop’s successor as the local minister, Mr Powelly, is interrogated with questions straight from Lodge: